 Q - Gantt chart

-Please upload a one page Gantt Chart detailing your agreed work programme, including a breakdown of milestones, indicators and target dates for specific elements of the work.
+Please upload a detailed Gantt Chart outlining your agreed work programme, including a breakdown of milestones, indicators and target dates for specific elements of the work and the cost breakdown associated with each stage.
+Please upload in PDF format.